~more recently updated recipes~

-And Rass' lentil soup is a good one!
-It takes some knife work to get started, then is left in the oven for a perfect five hours.
+And Rass' lentil soup is excellent!
+It's meaty and full of rich flavors.
+And it cooks by itself in the oven, no worries, for a perfect five hours.
 What comes out is perfectly cooked, hot and hearty, steamy and spicy, utterly delicious.
-It's perfect for cold winter days.
+It's perfect for cold winter days, a definite keeper.

 OVEN-COOKED LENTIL SOUP